South Jersey School Janitor's Lab Results Show No Communicable Diseases: Prosecutor

-Giovanni Impellizzeri, 25, of Vineland, was previously charged with aggravated assault, tampering with food and official misconduct.

-Impellizzeri was employed by the Elizabeth Moore School in the Upper Deerfield School District.
+Giovanni Impellizzeri, 25, of Vineland, was previously charged with aggravated assault, tampering with food and official misconduct for the heinous incidents at the Elizabeth Moore School in the Upper Deerfield School District, where he has worked since 2019, as previously reported by Daily Voice.

-According to the Cumberland County Prosecutor's Office, New Jersey State Police were contacted by school authorities on Monday, Oct.
-30 after receiving tips about social media posts that allegedly showed Impellizzeri performing sex acts with what are described as "inanimate objects" while working at the Elizabeth Moore School in the Upper Deerfield District.
+New Jersey State Police were contacted by school authorities on Monday, Oct.
+30 after receiving tips about social media posts that allegedly showed Impellizzeri performing sex acts with what are described as "inanimate objects" while working at the Elizabeth Moore School in the Upper Deerfield District, the Cumberland County Prosecutor's Office said.

 On Wednesday, Nov.
 8, the prosecutor said that the janitor had not made the videos.
 He merely possessed and shared them.
 He was newly charged with possession of child pornography.